 Tofu is one of the most common foods found in the Asian daily menu.
 Apparently, behind the "simplicity" to know, stored "thousands" of health benefits.
 Tofu-and also tempeh, made of soy-based material.

 Well, soy foods have long been known as healthy food choices.
 Research shows, many people, especially in Asia, who consume lots of soybeans, it has a lower risk for heart disease, obesity, and breast cancer.
 Breast cancer is one of the deadliest diseases, and dietary factors can play a significant role in its development.

 A study in Science Direct revealed that women of the caucasian race experienced the greatest number of breast cancer, while Asian women were the fewest.
 Several other studies say, increasing soy consumption may reduce breast cancer risk.

 Tofu is made by the process of coagulating soy milk and forming the result of the process into food.
 Tofu is rich in protein, gluten-free, contains no cholesterol, and low in calories.
 So, what are the benefits?
 Let's see it below!

 1. Reduce cancer risk.

-When consumed as part of a healthy diet, soy can help reduce the risk of cancer cell formation.
-One of them breast cancer.
+When consumed as part of a healthy diet, soy can help reduce the risk of cancer cell formation, one of them is breast cancer.
 An analysis of 35 studies found that soy reduces breast cancer risk in Asian women.
-Based on research Tufts University, soybeans are able to provide benefits for women in reducing the risk of aggressive breast cancer.
+Based on research at Tufts University, soybeans can provide benefits for women in reducing the risk of aggressive breast cancer.

 soy can also help prostate cancer patients recover faster than those who do not consume soy products.
 Soy can also protect the body from colon cancer in some cases.